himanshu323/web-test/README.md

 * Setup the environment variable **JAVA_HOME** and configure the same under the **Path** variable
 * Download Apache Maven and configure **MAVEN_HOME** environment variable for the same and add it into existing “Path” environment variable
 * Install Eclipse IDE any other IDE of your choice.
-* Clone/Download the project and import the  maven project in Eclipse IDE workspace.
+* Clone/Download the project and import the same in Eclipse IDE workspace.
+ For Cloning : `git clone https://github.com/himanshu323/web-test.git`
 * Update the maven project , just to make ensure that maven has downloaded all the necessary dependencies in your local repository from maven central.( `web-test -> Right Click -> Maven -> Update Project`)
 * Open command prompt and navigate to project directory, run `mvn clean test` to start the automation execution OR right click on the project in your IDE->Run As->Maven Test.
 * Test Run will contain both UI tests and API tests. `Both testngUI.xml and testngAPI.xml files are executed once you run 'mvn clean test'` .